enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 \\[
 a = a^\star(t,x) = - \frac{1}{2}N^{-1}B^\star \partial_x V(t,x).
 \\]
-Here $B^\star$ denotes the [adjoint](https://www.encyclopediaofmath.org/index.php/Adjoint_operator) of $B$ (You can ignore this detail for now, I just wanted to wright the right formula:)).
+Here $B^\star$ denotes the [adjoint](https://www.encyclopediaofmath.org/index.php/Adjoint_operator) of $B$ (You can ignore this detail for now, I just wanted to write the right formula:)).
 As you may have noticed we now have the optimal control in a feedback form $(t,x) \mapsto a^\star(t,x)$ provided we have the value function.
 To compute it let's see what the HJB equation looks like now that we have minimized the infimum :
 \\[
    0 =  \partial_t V (t,x) + Q x^2 + A x \partial_x V (t,x) - \frac{N^{-1}}{4} (B \partial_x V(t,x))^2, \qquad V(T,x) = P x^2.
 \\]